komodorio/docs/docs/Learn/Playbook.md

 9. Choose a notification platform and channel, or choose _Continue without notifications_

 10. Name the workflow and click _Activate Workflow_

-## How to Pause a Workflow

-1: TODO

-## How to Edit a Workflow

-1: TODO

-## How to Remove a Workflow

-1: TODO

-# Delete before publishing
-Editor notes: need screenshots throughout